DataCueCo/slate/source/index.html.md

 - Order confirmation page

 <aside class="notice">
   DataCue only collects data explicitly stored in the config object.
-However, we strongly advise you NOT to include any tracking scripts (including ours) on pages where sensitive data is entered like payment pages where credit card data maybe entered.
+However, we strongly advise you NOT to include any tracking scripts (including ours) on pages where sensitive data is entered like payment pages.
 </aside>

 ## The config object